multitudes/3D_print_exposure_mount_project/README.md

-# 3D Print Exposure Mount Project
+# 3D Print Exposure rear light mount project

 An extracurricular project at the fablab @42Berlin.